x0rz3q/advent-of-code-2019/README.md

 # Advent of Code 2019

-These are my solutions of Advent of Code.
-I started the challenges in Python, but quickly realized that I should improve in Rust instead.
-Hence, I switched over to Rust.
-This means that I have (maybe had at this point) a backlog of things I needed to rewrite.
-The basic structure of the IntCode machine came from Redditors that did this in C++ and Rust, I build forward on that.
-So, kudos to them for giving me inspiration.
-All code is licensed under the Attribution-NonCommercial GPL v3.
+These are the solutions I created during Advent of Code.
+When I was stuck I asked for tips online.
+Therefore, I want to thank the community for their help and input.

+I started this challenge in Python, but I quickly switched over to rust.
+This is mainly because I wanted to learn Rust, and Python was kinda slow.

+Things I learned from Advent of Code

+- Make your intcode machine a seperate module, it might come back a lot of times.
+- A basic library would be nice to create for next year, grid printing, coordinate structs and basic algorithms.

+All code from this repo is licensed uner GPL v3.